lzmmx/learngit/readme.txt

-Git is a version control system. git is free software.
+Git is a distributed version control system. git is free distributed software.

-lzmmx